-If you violate of any of the terms, we may terminate your account.
+If you violate any of the Terms, we may terminate your account.
 That’s a broad statement and it means you need to place a lot of trust in us.
 We do our best to deserve that trust by being open about who we are, how we work, and keeping an open door to your feedback.

 - You must be a human.
 Accounts registered by “bots” or other automated methods are not permitted.

 Payment, Refunds, and Plan Changes

 - If you are using a free version of one of our Services, it is really free: we do not ask you for your credit card and — just like for customers who pay for our Services — we do not sell your data.